bergermatheus/CoppeliaSim_Mat_Py/README.md

 2. Load the mobile robot Pioneer 3DX and if possible, move it (.py) ☑
 3. Start implement the Class and organize the functions ☑
 4. Run a strategy of position controller (.py) ☑
-5. Map environment with 2D Laser Scanner (.py)
+5. Map environment with 2D Laser Scanner (.py) ☑
+6. Implement avoidance algorithm (Potential Fields)

 ## Contact